 The bar can be held responsible if they over-serve a patron and the patron suffers alcohol poisoning.

-In the event of an alcohol poisoning injury, the bar or establishment that over-served the patron may be held liable under Texas law.
 Alcohol poisoning, the act of over-serving a consumer of alcoholic beverages to the point of sickness or death, is an all-too-common scenario these days.
+When this occurs, the bar or establishment that over-served the patron may be held liable under Texas law.

-Unlike many similar alcohol-related cases—like drunk driving accidents or where a patron drunkenly wanders into traffic—the actions of a bar, restaurant, or night club in an alcohol poisoning case directly caused the suing party’s injuries or fatality.
+Unlike many similar alcohol-related cases---like drunk driving accidents or a pedestrian drunkenly wanders into traffic---the actions of a bar, restaurant, or night club in an alcohol poisoning case directly caused the suing party's injuries or loss of life.

 Questions Answered on This Page: